-Now that Artaxerxes had moved away his forces from the Roman border, Alexander returned to Rome to celebrate a triumph for a victory that he had not won.
-It did not stop him from claiming one and his triumph in September of 233 was extravagant even by Roman standards.
+Now that Ardashir had moved away his forces from the Roman border, Alexander returned to Rome to celebrate a triumph for a victory that he had not won.
+It did not stop him from claiming one, and his triumph in September of 233 was extravagant even by Roman standards.
 The Historia Augusta mentions a speech that the emperor made to the Senate, though the authenticity of the words is very doubtful.
 In the speech, Alexander claimed he had defeated a Persian army composed of 700 elephants with turrets and archers on their backs, 1.800 scythed chariots and 120.000 horsemen.
-10.000 armoured horsemen, known as κατάφρακτοι or clibanarii, were supposedly killed, Artaxerxes had been driven from the field and the territories that had been abandoned by Elagabalus had been retaken.
+10.000 armoured horsemen, known as κατάφρακτοι or clibanarii, were supposedly killed, Ardashir had been driven from the field and the territories that had been abandoned by Elagabalus had been retaken.
 It is noticeable that the authors of the Historia Augusta were familiar with Herodianus’ account of Alexander’s campaign, who judged it to be a complete fiasco.
 These authors, however, asserted that they were right because the majority of sources claimed that Alexander’s campaign had been a complete success.
 Therefore, Herodianus was wrong.
-Most modern historians would argue that it was the other way round.
+Most modern historians would probably argue that it was the other way round.

 Knocking on Rome’s door